Online Application (available 10/2/23 for current HCPS students)

 At the Center for Leadership, Government and Global Economics, the admissions process is designed to identify students with an interest in political and social sciences.
 The application committee seeks to include a diverse entering class with students from across the school division, while insuring that students who enter the program have a strong potential to succeed.

 Students must be Henrico County residents in order to apply.
 We do not accept applications after the class is selected for the 9th grade year.

-The selection process is highly competitive, with roughly 400 applications for the 50 available positions in each entering class.
+The selection process is competitive, with roughly 350 applications for the 75 available positions in each entering class.
 Successful applicants have excellent grades, produce thoughtful and articulate written work, provide an engaging video introduction, score well on standardized testing, and have been active in their school and/or community.

-If offered during the middle school years, it is recommended that entering 9th graders have completed a high school credit course in World History I. Generally our successful applicants have also completed Earth Science, Algebra I (or higher), one year of a world language, and were enrolled in Honors level English.
+If offered during the middle school years, it is recommended (but not required) that entering 9th graders have completed a high school credit course in World History I. Generally our successful applicants have also completed Earth Science, Algebra I (or higher), one year of a world language, and were enrolled in honors level English.